RedPhantomRoot/SimpleProcessInjector/README.md

 # SimpleProcessInjector
-This is a simple Process Injection malware.<br />
+This is a simple Process Injection program.<br />
 This is for educational purposes only.